-Calls and Texts
+Calls and texts

 If you are travelling to London from abroad, using your mobile phone may cost you more than it does at home.

-Using the Internet on your Smartphone
+Using the internet on your smartphone

-To save money, turn off your data connection before you travel, then head to one of the many internet cafés or venues offering free Wi-Fi when you want to check your messages.
+To save money, turn off your data connection before you travel, then head to one of the many internet cafes or venues offering free wifi when you want to check your messages.
 Be aware that while some hotels provide free wifi, others will charge for this service.